h-REA/hREA/README.md

 [**`bundles/`**](bundles/) contains configuration files for:

-- `dna`s which group assemblages of "[zomes](#zome-modules-inner-holochain-layer)" (compiled WASM files) into Holochain DNAs.
+- `dna_templates`s which group assemblages of "[zomes](#zome-modules-inner-holochain-layer)" (compiled WASM files) into Holochain DNAs.
-- `app`s which group Holochain 'DNA' modules into 'hApp bundles'.
+- `app_templates`s which group Holochain 'DNA' modules into 'hApp bundles'.
 A *hApp bundle* contains all backend components accessible by a single UI application; and
 - `web-app`s which bind a 'hApp bundle' with a (zipped) JavaScript single-page web application that talks to the Holochain backend.

-These bundles are used by the project scripts to run the application locally from this repository.
-There are also [**`bundles_templates/`**](bundles_templates/) which are used by the Github releases process to build pre-packaged binaries for end-user installation into the [Holochain Launcher](https://github.com/holochain/launcher); in combination with a bundled `web-app` artifact.
+These bundles are used by the project scripts to run the application locally from this repository, and to build for release.
+The `*_templates` are first copied to non-`_template` locations and some substitutions made- see `scripts/package-dnas.sh`.
+In development mode, zome WASMs are referenced; in release mode everything is bundled together into a much larger file which is too big for the Holochain development Sandbox or Tryorama test runner.

-If you aren't developing hREA yourself this is a much easier way to setup the app&mdash; simply download the `*.webhapp` file from the [releases page](https://github.com/holo-rea/holo-rea/releases) and open it with the Holochain Launcher.
+If you aren't developing hREA yourself the bundled release is a much easier way to setup the app&mdash; simply download the `*.webhapp` file from the [releases page](https://github.com/holo-rea/holo-rea/releases) and open it with the [Holochain Launcher](https://github.com/holochain/launcher).

 DNAs are the highest-level units of functionality available in the system.
 One is available for each of the [modules in the hREA framework](https://github.com/holo-rea/ecosystem/wiki/Modules-in-the-HoloREA-framework).